backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/S3 Websites.md

 	- ![[attachments/Pasted image 20220423105230.png]]
 - We can allow a specific origin or all the origins (\*)
 - The CORS headers have to be **defined on the cross origin bucket** and not the website bucket.

+ > [!question]- A digital marketing company has its *website* hosted on an Amazon S3 *bucket A*.
+The development team notices that the *web fonts* that are hosted on another S3 *bucket B* are not loading on the website.
+ > Configure **CORS on the bucket B** that is hosting the web fonts *to allow Bucket A origin to make the requests*.